Consensys/quorum/docs/design.md

 2. S -> (A) -> (B)
 3. S -> (A) -> [B -> C]
 ```
-The following transactions are unsupported:
+The following transaction are unsupported:

 ```
 1. (S) -> A